irina-stol/irina-stol.github.io/_posts/short-term-fcst.md

 As mentioned previously, there has been efforts in studying the impacts of environmental variables linked to elevated HAB toxicity level, however, attempts to model and create forecasting solutions for HAB toxicity are less frequent.

-Currently there is an ongoing project by the &quot;_National Centers for Coastal Ocean Science&quot;_ 8 with an aim to forecast algal bloom toxicity in Lake Erie.
-This is one of the bigger projects which has begun in 2017 and is coming up to its end date at the end of August 2020.
-The study is centered around examination of historical data, looking at correlations between environmental variables and HAB toxin concentrations, to then use these results in numerical models of &quot;_ecological and physical processes to develop hindcasting, nowcasting and forecasting capabilities&quot;_ _8_.
-Although the project concentrates on fresh water HAB toxins, and contamination of drinking water supply in Toledo, Ohio, the principles and methods used will be a good guide and comparison with the forecasting models developed in this project, once the information and presentations are released.

-Another relevant study &quot;_How to model algal blooms in any lake on earth_&quot; 9 presents the current state of algal bloom projection models, exploring the requirements for an ideal model.
-The approaches used for projecting algae in lakes could also be adapted for modelling HABs in coastal settings.
+A relevant study &quot;_How to model algal blooms in any lake on earth_&quot; [9] presents the current state of algal bloom projection models, exploring the requirements for an ideal model.
 The paper outlines the advantages and limitations of currently available models for algae projection in lakes around the world.
 Of the 12 models, majority are statistical (mostly regression based) as opposed to process-based models.
 Advantages of statistical approaches is that they are generally simple and can point to casual relationships between covariates and the response variable.
 However, their drawback is that they do not uncover the underlying biological processes as do process-based models.
 Most models that are regression based have another drawback, which is that they cannot capture sudden changes (non-linear relationships).
 For which the approach of a genitalised additive model (GAM) would overcome this hurdle, allowing the explanatory variable to be a smooth function.
 The study concludes that the main advantages of statistical approaches is their ease of modelling and that little input data is required, however caution should be taken as these models are based on past conditions, which may not be the same in the future.
 Although process-based models include a theoretical understanding of the ecological processes, they are much more complex and require calibration with empirical data.

-In addition to the above, this project will build upon existing work that is published in the paper named – &quot;_A generic approach for the development of short-term predictions of Escherichia coli and biotoxins in shellfish&quot;_ _10__._ This study presents methods for forecasting short-term changes in shellfish concentrations of Escherichia coli and biotoxin- okadaic acid (OA).
+This project will build upon existing work that is published in the paper named – &quot;_A generic approach for the development of short-term predictions of Escherichia coli and biotoxins in shellfish&quot;_ _[10] This study presents methods for forecasting short-term changes in shellfish concentrations of Escherichia coli and biotoxin- okadaic acid (OA).
 However, for the purpose of this project only the findings for OA will be looked at from the mentioned paper.
 The forecasting models were developed by first exploring the environmental drivers for OA toxicity, of which significant variables are outlined in Table 1.
 As summarised in the table, the study concentrates on three modelling approaches, GLM, Averaged GLM, and GAM.

-__Table 1.Explanatory variables identified for modelled biotoxin concentrations in St Austell Bay.
+_Table 1.Explanatory variables identified for modelled biotoxin concentrations in St Austell Bay.
 An asterisk (\*) marks variable that contributed significantly (p \&lt; 0.05) to the model.
 GLM: generalized linear model; GAM: generalized additive model, SST: sea surface temperature.
 Source [10]_

 | **Model** | **Explanatory variables for biotoxin (OA)** |
 | --- | --- |